badsyntax/richardwillis.info/blog/deploy-nextjs-dokku-s3-cloudfront.md

 ---
-title: 'Deploy a Next.js docker app to dokku & S3'
+title: 'Deploy a Next.js app to dokku & S3'
 excerpt: 'How to package and deploy & Next.js app to your dokku server and the cloud.'
 date: '2020-12-27T05:35:07.322Z'
 author: